lucapagano10/pairs-trading-dashboard/README.md

 Continuing the explanation among two previous repos, I decided to gather research and backtest and do a fully comprehensive dynamic dashboard.

-Visit...
+To visualize this project, visit...

 https://algo-tradings-pairs-trading-dashboard-app-dashboard-7ftynt.streamlit.app/

-...To visualize this project

 Hope you like.